sfdx-isv/preview-2gp-version-settings/EXPERIMENT_2.md

 ---

 ## Key Takeaways
-* Applying **Version Settings** to a subscriber class impacts the compilation of the subscriber class.
+* Prior to adding **Version Settings** support to 2GP, ALL packaged Apex was visible to subscribers, even `@Deprecated` Apex.
+* Subscribers had no way of knowing which parts of a Global Apex class a publisher may have deprecated.
-* The logic executed by packaged Apex is always implemented by the most recent version.
+* As with 1GP, the logic executed by packaged Apex is always implemented by the most recent version.
-  * This can be observed by examining the changes in debug output between `ver 4.0 (1GP)` and `ver 6.0 (1GP)`.
+  * This was confirmed by observing debug output starting with the digit `6` because the implementation was inside `ver 6.0 (2GP)`.
-* Publishers wishing to preserve logic that provides backward-compatible output to subscribers must implement multiple code paths in their most recent package version.
+* Prior to adding **Version Settings** support to 2GP, publishers were unable to add provides backward-compatible output to subscribers because the `System.requestVersion()` method was unavailable in 2GP.
-  * Publishers can do this by using the [Version Class](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_version.htm) and the `System.requestVersion` method.
-  * For additional context, see [Versioning Apex Code Behavior](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_manpkgs_behavior.htm) in the Apex Developer Guide.